TheGreatSkeeve/Teaching-Examples/README.md

 [Common Libraries](importing.py) - Rundown with examples for several common libraries.
 Time.sleep, os, subprocess, random, winsound, datetime, requests, praw

+[Adding a GUI](pysimplegui.py) - Rundown with examples for for a super basic GUI using superb library PySimpleGUI.
+A <i>plethora</i> of examples can also be found on the [PySimpleGUI Git Repo](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/DemoPrograms)

 ## Notes
 This is by no means a perfect or comprehensive set of scripts.
 More than happy to hear any suggests, or take requests on things to explain.